GeekBrucy/mySnippets/AWS/Certificates/Review/Review.md

 a service that enables governance, compliance, operational auditing, and risk auditing of your AWS account

 - Event log files are encrypted using S3 server-side encryption (SSE)

+## Data Event

+- By default, data events are not logged (because high volume operations)
+- Amazon S3 object-level activity (ex: `GetObject`, `DeleteObject`, `PutObject`): can separate Read and Write Events
+- AWS Lambda function execution activity (the Invoke API)
+- CloudTrail `PutAuditEvents` activity on a CloudTrail Lake channel that is used to log events from outside AWS
+- Amazon SNS `Publish` and `PublishBatch` API operations on topics

+## Management Events

+- Operations that are performed on resources in your AWS account
+- Examples:
+  - Configuring security (IAM `AttachRolePolicy`)
+  - Registering devices (for example, EC2 `CreateDefaultVPC`)
+  - Configuring rules for routing data (Amazon EC2 `CreateSubnet`)
+  - Setting up logging (AWS CloudTrail `CreateTrail`)
+- By default, trails are configured to log management events.
+- Can separate Read Events (that don’t modify resources) from Write Events (that may modify resources)

 # Amazon RDS (Relational Database Service)